ispikit/ispikit-unity/README.md

 You can reuse this boilerplate code to build your application using the more detailed docs below.
 Note that you should use the correct Game Object names when registering callbacks.

+We cannot directly access the microphone permissions from unity.
+As a work around, we recommend adding the following code to your awake function to call the microphone permissions when the app opens the first time.

+void awake () {
+  AudioSource audPermissions = GetComponent<AudioSource>();
+  audPermissions.clip = Microphone.Start("Built-in Microphone", true, 1, 1);
+}

 ## 4. Usage

 The available API calls are listed in `iOS/UAnalyzer.h`.
 They include calls to send instructions to the plugins and calls to register callback functions.
 Callback are functions that take one argument, a string.
 They are identified by their method name and the name of the Game Object they are in.
 The object they belong to should not matter.